 Market risk is the risk of loss of future earnings, fair values or future cash flows that may result from adverse changes in market rates and prices (such as interest rates, foreign currency exchange rates and commodity prices) or in the price of market risk-sensitive instruments as a result of such adverse changes in market rates and prices.
-Market risk is attributable to all market risk-sensitive financial instruments, all foreign currency receivables and payables and all short term and long-term debt.
-The Company is exposure from market risk primarily related to foreign exchange rate risk, interest rate risk and the market value of its investments.
-Thus, the Company's exposure to market risk is a function of investing and borrowing activities and operating activities in foreign currencies.
+Market risk is attributable to all market risk-sensitive financial instruments, all foreign currency receivables and payables and all of investing and borrowing activities and operating activities in foreign currencies.

+The Company's exposure to market risk is a function of investing and borrowing activities and operating activities in foreign currencies.

-The Company's foreign exchange risk arises mainly from its foreign currency expenses, (primarily in US Dollars (USD), Euros (EUR), Israeli New Shekel (ILS)) and Japanese Yen (JPY).
-As a result, if the value of the Indian Rupee appreciates relative to these foreign currencies, the Company's expenses measured in Indian Rupees may decrease and vice-versa.
+Foreign exchange risk The Company's foreign exchange risk arises mainly from its foreign currency expenses, (primarily in US Dollars (USD), Euros (EUR), Israeli New Shekel (ILS)) and Japanese Yen (JPY).
+As a result, if the value of the Indian Rupee appreciates residue to these foreign currencies, the Company's expenses measured in Indian Rupees may decrease and vice-versa.
 The exchange rate between the Indian Rupee and these foreign currencies have changed substantially in recent periods and may continue to fluctuate substantially in the future.

-a) Significant foreign currency risk exposure relating to borrowings and trade payables b) Sensitivity
+a) Significant foreign currency risk exposure relating to borrowings and trade navables b) Sefusivity